-- how your child feels about starting school.
+- how your child feels about starting school

-- your child's strengths as a learner.
+- your child's strengths as a learner

-- who can help inform your decision-making.
+- who can help inform your decision-making

 We have provided answers to some FAQs at the bottom of this page to help you with your decision.
-Additional useful information on what to consider is also available at: Can my child defer starting school? | Parent Club
+Additional useful information is also available at: Can my child defer starting school? | Parent Club

 Related Publications